Community & Cultural Services Division

 The Riverside County Community & Cultural Services Division (CCSD) is a unit within the Riverside County Economic Development Agency.
-We oversee the operation of 60 County Service Areas (CSA's), 36 Riverside County Library Service (RCLS) locations, The Edward-Dean Museum, The Perris Cemetery and provides recreational services for 12 CSA Parks.
+We oversee the operation of 60 County Service Areas (CSA's), 36 Riverside County Library System (RCLS) locations, The Edward-Dean Museum, The Perris Cemetery and provides recreational services for 12 CSA Parks.
 CCSD is dedicated to enhancing Riverside County through quality community services.

 Community Facilities Districts (CFDs), more commonly known as Mello-Roos, are special districts established by local governments as a means of obtaining additional public funding.
 The Mello-Roos Community Facilities Act of 1982 (named after it authors, former State Senator Henry Mello and former Assemblyman Mike Roos) is a flexible tool to help finance needed maintenance and services through the levy of voter approved special taxes.